 Specify stitch settings you want to use (such as satin stitch, or running stitch).
 You can also specify stitch length, width and density.

 Save your design in the machine memory and convert image data to embroidery data.

 Hoop your fabric (I used 100% silk dupioni) and batting, choose threads and press the start button – the machine will quilt your wonderful design.

 Check out my other tutorial on quilting with an embroidery machine – A cover your sewing machine absolutely needs: quilted cover with piecing in the hoop

 You might also like these tutorials.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew a lettuce hem and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later and follow me on Pinterest for more tips, tutorials, and inspiration!